|

 You must identify your intellectual property (IP) and make sure it can

 be protected under the Copyright Act.
-The publication Stand out from your
+The publication Stand out from

 Filing an application